 The Allroad is slightly larger than before, but the chief attraction is cargo space: up to 58.5 cubic feet with the rear seats folded down, and 24.2 cubic feet with the rear seats raised.
 No crash-test data is yet available, but the Allroad offers adaptive cruise control, blind-spot monitors, and a rearview camera.
 Other features included are standard power features, Bluetooth, keyless ignition, a panoramic sunroof, power front seats, and Audi's MMI infotainment system with Apple CarPlay and Android Auto.

-Audi Allroad History
+Audi Allroad history

-For the last two years, the Allroad gained a 4.2-liter V-8 producing 300 horsepower.
-The suspension could be raised to provide more than 8 inches of ground clearance, the all-wheel-drive system provided solid road holding and cornering capabilities over a wide range of road and weather conditions.
+For the last two years, the Allroad switched to a 4.2-liter V-8 producing 300 hp.
+The suspension could be raised to provide more than 8 inches of ground clearance, and the all-wheel-drive system provided solid roadholding and cornering capabilities over a wide range of surfaces and weather conditions.
 Luxury features included Bose audio and navigation; safety features included parking sensors, stability control, and rear side airbags.